arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 {:.distinction.distinction-quotation.distinction-positive}

 Before beginning the tap washer replacement process, **make sure that the water is not under pressure in the piping system**.
 To do this, cut off the main valve of hot and cold water.
-In the next step wash off all the liquid in the tap.
+In the next step, wash off all the liquid in the tap.
 The easiest way to do that is leaving the tap open until all the water flows out.

 How to begin a tap washer replacement? **First, remove the cap from the handle.** In double-valve taps, the caps mark cold and hot water.
 Keep in mind that in mixer taps there is only one cap.

 Remove the screw in the middle of the tap, using a 19 fork spanner or a monkey wrench - counter-clockwise.
-Sometimes it is not necesarry to replace the tap washer.
-If the fitting is improperly attached, all you need to do is correct it.
+Sometimes it is not necessary to replace the tap washer.
+If the fitting is attached improperly, all you need to do is correct it.
 If the tap still leaks after that, replace the washer.

 Remove the washer from the base of the fitting, put a new one and carefully assemble back the whole element.
 Remember that the new seal has to be exactly as large and thick as the old one.
-Otherwise the tap won't work properly.
+Otherwise, the tap won't work properly.

 {:.distinction.distinction-info.distinction-positive}